 Is Offrs Legit?
 Let’s Take a Second Look from a Performance-Based Perspective

-I contacted Offrs by email to get some further information about marketing performance data from past clients.
+I contacted Offrs by email to get further information about past clients’ marketing performance data.

 My thinking was that they might have gotten some feedback and data from clients that they might be willing to share.

 But during my research, I found an interesting video from a real estate agent that has been using it for several months (you can watch it below).

 Out of these leads, only one could be considered a quality lead, but he called her a bit late in the game.